BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 13/04/2019
 ---
 I think it's a really good routine that I write here every day.
 What if I didn't do it?
 Well..
 I think my English would be on a lower level.
 I really like doing it!

+14/04/2019
+---
+What a great Sunday!
+We celebrated our uncle's 45th birthday with all our family.
+It was an amazing time :)

+15/04/2019
+---
+Today I've been on swimming pool with my friends.
+Really cool time.
+We chatted and had fun :).

+16/04/2019
+---
+To be honest I don't know what to say for today.
+It's already the next day and I'm sitting in front of the window.
+It's a beautiful morning outside.
+I love this view..

+17/04/2019
+---
+Today I finally ran 5 km.
+The time was good - 4:55min/km.
+I felt tired after the run and I know that my condition is not in the right place yet.
+However, I have time to overcome another goal for 2019 (run 5km below 22min) and while training more, I'm closer to this goal!

+18/04/2019
+---
+This week I have a lot of work to do in both projects.
+In addition I have studies and of course there are homework there.
+I know that if God helps me and gives me wisdom to understand everything, it'll be easy!

+19/04/2019
+---
+It's beautifull weather outside.
+In the morning I ran 4km with decent pace.
+Afterwards I worked during whole day.
+In the meantime I was tanning and I did a workout.
+In the evening I went on swimming pool with my cousins.

+20/04/2019
+---
+I tried to write application for studies today but I didn't felt very productive..
+I just made some fun with docker and tomcat server.
+I've found out that tomcat actually is not really EE server, it's just container for servlets.
+It's good to know :)